Logo

 Is Peer-to-Peer Trading a Practical Option in Colombia?

 Yes.
 Peer-to-peer is widely used due to limited direct Colombian peso rails on some global exchanges.
-Platforms such as Bybit, KuCoin, and Okx provide escrow protection and verified merchants, helping buyers and sellers transact pesos for BTC and other assets more safely.
+Platforms such as Bybit, KuCoin, and Okx provide escrow protection and verified merchants, helping buyers and sellers transact pesos for BTC and other assets with fewer common risks than informal payment methods.

 Which Scams Commonly Target Colombian Users?